Mark C. Urban

-Mark C. Urban is a biologist and associate professor in ecology and evolutionary biology at the University of Connecticut.
+Mark C. Urban is an American biologist and associate professor in ecology and evolutionary biology at the University of Connecticut.
 His work focuses on the ecological and evolutionary mechanisms that shape natural communities across multiple spatial scales.

 Education

 Urban received his B.S. in environmental science and political science at Muhlenberg College in 1998 (summa cum laude).
 He received his M.E.Sc. from the Yale School of Forestry & Environmental Studies in 2001 and his Ph.D. in 2006 from Yale University.

 Career

 Urban was a Postdoctoral Fellow at the National Center for Ecological Analysis and Synthesis (NCEAS) in Santa Barbara, California from 2006 to 2008.
 In 2008, Urban joined the faculty of the Ecology and Evolutionary Biology department at the University of Connecticut as an assistant professor and became a full professor in 2019.

 Work

 Urban has contributed to biology by advocating for tighter linkages between ecology and evolutionary biology, suggesting the prevalence of fine-scaled microgeographic adaptation in nature, and highlighting the accelerating extinction risk from global warming.